Montgomery v. Louisiana: Subsequent developments

 On June 28, 2016, the Louisiana Supreme Court vacated Montgomery's life sentence and remanded for resentencing in a per curiam decision, with Justice Scott Crichton additionally concurring.
 In February 2017, Montgomery, now 70 years old, remained a prisoner at the Louisiana State Penitentiary in Angola.
 In February 2018 and April 2019, Montgomery had parole hearings, and was denied both times.
 On November 17, 2021, the Louisiana Board of Pardons and Parole granted parole to Montgomery by a unanimous vote of 3–0.
 Following the vote, Montgomery was freed from prison and released.
 His release was opposed by some of Hurt's family members, however, two of Hurt's daughters had met with Montgomery in prison and forgiven him.

-In March 2020, the Supreme Court certified a related case, Jones v.
+In March 2020, the Supreme Court agreed to hear a related case, Jones v.
 Mississippi, involving a person who had killed his grandfather when he was 15 in 2004 and given the mandatory sentence of life without parole.
 Due to the reactive rulings in Miller and Montgomery, Jones was given a rehearing but was still resentenced to life in prison, and appealed, claiming the court did not evaluate any aspect of his incorrigibility as required under Montgomery.
 Oral hearings were held on November 3, 2020.